-Coverage: Does the policy cover the cost of retaining a forensic investigator?
+- □ Coverage: Does the policy cover the cost of retaining a forensic investigator?
 If so, are you limited to a single investigator, or are there situations in which the policy would permit hiring multiple investigators if needed?
 Restrictions on which forensic investigators can be used can be important.
 Forensic investigation is not a commodity, and there can be significant differences between investigations.
-While some insurance companies may focus on unit price (e.g. billable rates) when selecting a panel, many restaurants prefer to focus on overall price, reputation, or the ability of an investigator to work well with the restaurant's IT or legal departments. □ Sub-limit : Does the policy have a sub-limit for forensic investigation related costs?
+While some insurance companies may focus on unit price (e.g. billable rates) when selecting a panel, many organizations prefer to focus on overall price, reputation, or the ability of an investigator to work well with the organization's IT or legal departments. - Sub-limit: Does the policy have a sub-limit for forensic investigation related costs?
 Is the sub-limit proportionate to the average cost of retaining a forensic consultant to investigate a data security incident?
-Would the sub-limit be sufficient if more than one forensic consultant must be retained? □ Sub-Retention : Does the policy have a sub-retention when hiring an investigator?
+Would the sub-limit be sufficient if more than one forensic consultant must be retained? - □ Sub-Retention: Does the policy have a sub-retention when hiring an investigator?
 If so, is the sub-retention well below the average cost of retaining a forensic investigator?
-If not, does the restaurant understand that the coverage may only provide protection for catastrophic incidents/breaches?
-Consumer Notifications □ Coverage : Does the policy cover the cost of issuing notices to consumers?
-If so, does the coverage give the restaurant the right to control how those notices are given (e.g., in paper format versus in electronic format)?
-Does it require that the restaurant
+If not, does the organization understand that the coverage may only provide protection for catastrophic incidents/breaches?